course-dprep/course-dprep-classroom-fall-2024-in-class-tutorial-example-make-workflow/README.md

-# First Repository Exercise with GitHub
+# First Repository Exercise in dPREP - 1

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).